 Donor Subscription Control

 Providing donors an area to control their subscriptions is important.
 Recurring Donations does this with the

 [give_subscriptions] shortcode.
 It is a best practice to list this page in your menu for your donors to easily be able to access and update their subscription information.
 Here is an example of a navigation menu setup for donors:

 When you add the

 [give_subscriptions] shortcode to a page on your site donors will be able to see their various subscriptions.
 They have the option to view the invoice, cancel the subscription, or update the address information for that subscription.
-Card data is never store on your site, and not currently able to be updated from your site.
+Card data is never stored on your site, and not currently able to be updated from your site.

 Configuring Recurring Donations